-Kessler Topaz Meltzer & Check, LLP Reminds TaskUs, Inc. Investors of Important Deadline in Securities Fraud Class Action Lawsuit and Encourages Investors with Substantial Losses to Contact the Firm
+Kessler Topaz Meltzer & Check, LLP Reminds TaskUs, Inc. Investors of Important Deadline in Securities Fraud Class Action Lawsuit and Encourages Investors With Substantial Losses to Contact the Firm

 ABOUT KESSLER TOPAZ MELTZER & CHECK, LLP

-Kessler Topaz Meltzer & Check, LLP prosecutes class actions in state and federal courts throughout the country and around the world.
+Kessler+Topaz+Meltzer+%26amp%3B+Check%2C+LLP prosecutes class actions in state and federal courts throughout the country and around the world.
 The firm has developed a global reputation for excellence and has recovered billions of dollars for victims of fraud and other corporate misconduct.
 All of our work is driven by a common goal: to protect investors, consumers, employees and others from fraud, abuse, misconduct and negligence by businesses and fiduciaries.
 At the end of the day, we have succeeded if the bad guys pay up, and if you recover your assets.
 The complaint in this action was not filed by Kessler Topaz Meltzer & Check, LLP.
-For more information about Kessler Topaz Meltzer & Check, LLP please visit www.ktmc.com.
+For more information about Kessler+Topaz+Meltzer+%26amp%3B+Check%2C+LLP please visit www.ktmc.com.